etha39995/sigma-wasm/FULLSTACK_RUST_FOR_SIGMAS.md

 - **Modularity**: Each endpoint is self-contained
 - **Type Safety**: Route handlers use shared utilities for consistent WASM loading
 - **Simple**: No complex routing library needed for this use case
+- **Lazy Loading**: WASM modules are only loaded when their route is accessed, reducing initial bundle size
+- **Dynamic Imports**: Route handlers use static imports (not dynamic), but WASM modules themselves are loaded dynamically via the WASM loader

+**Learning Point**: The router uses a `Map<string, RouteHandler>` where each handler is an async function.
+When a route is matched, the handler is called, which then:
+1. Loads the WASM module (if needed) using the shared `loadWasmModule` utility
+2. Validates the module exports match expected TypeScript interfaces
+3. Initializes the module with any required parameters
+4. Sets up UI event handlers and rendering loops

+This pattern ensures type safety while allowing lazy loading of heavy WASM modules.

 ### Type Safety with Interfaces